 Often, drivers have a legal rule from their state to carry auto insurance.
 Most states require all drivers to carry minimum levels of liability coverage.
 They may also require other forms of coverage.
 However, these requirements vary.
 Drivers need to get car insurance that meets the minimum requirements of their state.
 Yet, drivers should not only carry the minimum levels.
 They should also increase their coverage to better cover the risks related to their specific operations.

-Working with an independent insurance agent can often help new residents get the right levels of auto insurance.
-Independent agents may work with a variety of different insurance companies.
+Working with an independent insurance agent can help new residents get the right levels of auto insurance.
+Independent agents work with a variety of different insurance companies.
 For this reason, they can often compare the auto policies of various insurers, and this can help drivers get the coverage they need at an affordable price.